Deforestation Endangers Many Species

 If all CO2 emissions stopped today, climate change will still intensify because of existing carbon in the atmosphere.
 Energy conservation, renewable energy and sustainable agriculture are vital, but we need proven carbon capture strategies to help restore balance to our atmosphere.
 We need our forests more than ever.

-We can develop a new economy that evolves around renewal and sustainability.
+We can develop a new economy around renewal and sustainability.
 We’re talking about grassroots renewal and reform.

 Tanzania, for example, lost more than half of its elephants to poachers over the past decade.
 They could be wiped out entirely in just five or six years.
 Adding to the crisis, there has been loss of wildlife habitat and biodiversity as a result of fragmentation and loss of critical ecosystem linkages and over-exploitation of the natural habitats.
 This loss of habitat brings humans and wildlife into more and more conflict over food, water and space–which means more bloodshed.